-I have less melanin which is why I easily get sun burns.
-Vigilant sunscreen use has been part of my life since I was a kid.
-The low amount of melanin in my skin is also why my hair is a natural blonde.
-People with a hair color of light brown level 6 or higher can easily achieve lighter blonde tones like a 10 and up.
+I have less melanin which is why I easily get a sunburn.
+Vigilant sunscreen use has been part of my life since I was a kid due to less melanin in my skin, but also why my hair is a natural blonde.
+People with a hair color of light brown (level 6) or higher can achieve lighter blonde tones like a 10 and up more easily.

-My natural color is a level 7 so I can get platinum hair without bleach because a higher natural starting point means a less aggressive hair color formula.
-Taking a level 7 to a 10 or 11 isn’t a big jump up.
-Factor in my light eye and skin tone, platinum levels at 11 or 12 are easily achieved because low melanin exists in my overall genetic make up.
+My natural color is a level 7 so I can get platinum hair without bleach because a higher natural starting point means a less aggressive color formula.
+Taking a level 7 to a 10 or 11 isn’t a big color jump.
+Factor in my light eye and skin tone, platinum levels are easily achieved without bleach because my overall genetic make up has lower melanin.

 As mankind evolved, we migrated and merged.
 Lighter shades of hair and skin become less prevalent because they are known as recessive genes.
-Every artist knows if you add a darker color to a lighter color, the darker shades deepen lighter hues.
+Every artist knows if you add a darker color to a light color, the darker shade deepens the light hue.
 Humans are similar to art in that way.

-My parents are both blue eyed blondes.
-Genetically the odds were high for me to have the same traits.
-My son’s father is Italian with black hair and green eyes.
-When my son was born his hair was jet black.
-He was so cute!
-His hair was so full and dark, it looked like a little baby wig.😍
+My parents are both blue eyed blondes, so genetic odds were high for me to have similar traits.
+However, my son’s Italian father has black hair and green eyes.
+When my son was born, he had a full head of jet black hair.
+He was so cute because it looked like a little baby wig.😍

-My son is an example of why a hair levels we consider natural blonde is only about 15% of the population.
-That will easily drop below 10% in the next decade.
-However, as lighter hair becomes less common, demand for lighter colors increase, forcing colorists to expand blonde techniques and further push the Laws of Color.
+I used my son as an example on why hair levels considered to be “natural blonde” are only about 15% of the population.
+Genetic research shows that to easily drop below 10% in the next decade.
+However, as lighter hair becomes less common, demand for it increase, forcing colorists to expand blonde techniques, and further pushing Laws of Color.
 If it’s possible in the world of color, we can do it- but a great colorist always factors in biology when formulating.
 Changing a feature like hair color means knowing cultural features will affect that.❣️